Sisters of the Holy Humility of Mary: Sisters of the Humility of Mary (HM), Pennsylvania

-In 1862 Father Louis Hoffer of Louisville, Ohio, U.S.A., applied for four sisters to teach in his school.
+In 1862, Louis Hoffer, a priest of Louisville, Ohio, U.S.A., applied for four sisters to teach in his school.
 Bishop Louis Rappe of Cleveland not only gave his approval, but invited the whole community to settle in his diocese.
-The sisters, accompanied by Father Begel, set sail 30 May 1864, and on their arrival took possession of a farm of 250 acre near New Bedford, Pennsylvania,(which had been transferred to the Cleveland diocese from the Diocese of Pittsburgh).
+The sisters, accompanied by Begel, set sail 30 May 1864, and on their arrival took possession of a farm of 250 acre near New Bedford, Pennsylvania,(which had been transferred to the Cleveland diocese from the Diocese of Pittsburgh).
 The brought with them a statue of Mary from the convent garden at Dommartin-sous-Amance.

 The farm had recently been vacated by the Sisters of Charity of St. Augustine, and to which they gave the name Villa Maria.
 It was far from a railroad, and the land was uncultivated, undrained, overgrown with brush, and dotted with sloughs, the buildings being surrounded by a marsh.
 Moreover, the community was destitute of resources and burdened with debt.
 The sisters in Ohio wore a blue woolen habit, a black veil being worn by the professed, and a white one by novices.
 A silver medal was suspended from the neck on a blue band, and a rosary from the girdle, which was also of blue.

 The "blue nuns" went to farmhouses to protect children from contagious disease and cared for injured railroad workers in a small clinic at their motherhouse.
 They undertook the care of orphans and the work to which they had pledged themselves, and were soon able to enlarge the buildings (1869 and 1878), and shortly afterwards a chapel was built.
 The year 1884 was marked by the death of Father Begel, the venerable founder.
 In 1899 ground was purchased at Cleveland, Ohio, for an academy, which was chartered a few years later, in 1892, under the title of Lourdes Academy, named for Our Lady of Lourdes, and empowered to confer degrees.
 In 1897 it was removed to a more suitable location.
 In 1897, the Holy Humility of Mary Sisters (the “Blue Nuns”) took charge of St. John's parish school in Ashtabula.
 From 1900 to 1922 they taught at Most Pure Heart of Mary parish in Shelby.